hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 ![ggscatter1](../img/ggscatter1.png)

-However, instead of a scatterplot with numeric values on both axes, we would like to create a dotplot for visualizing the top 30 functional categories in our dataset, and how prevalent they are in out dataset.
+However, instead of a scatterplot with numeric values on both axes, we would like to create a dotplot for visualizing the top 30 functional categories in our dataset, and how prevalent they are.
 Basically, we want a dotplot for visualizing functional analysis data, which plots the gene ratio values on the x-axis and the GO terms on the y-axis.

-Let's see what happens wehne we add a non-numeric value to the y-axis and change the x-axis to the "gene_ratio" column:
+Let's see what happens when we add a non-numeric value to the y-axis and change the x-axis to the "gene_ratio" column:

 ```r
 ggplot(bp_plot) +